 If you or a loved one is experiencing any of these side effects as a result of an Ambien addiction, it is crucial that you seek medical attention as soon as possible.

 An addiction to Ambien can lead to hardships that go beyond physical complications, such as severed relationships, lost job opportunities, or difficult financial situations.
-Continued abuse of Ambien will lead to ongoing physical, psychological, emotional, and social damage if left untreated or unaddressed.
-If you are ready to treat an addiction to Ambien, it is important that you recognize the severity of the problem.
+Continued abuse will lead to ongoing physical, psychological, emotional, and social damage if left untreated or unaddressed.
+If you are ready to treat an addiction, it is important that you recognize the severity of the problem.
 This is the first step to overcoming an addiction.
-Men and women with Ambien addictions are more likely to overdose or inflict harm to their bodies, and procuring the help of a professional treatment team will promote lasting recovery.
+Men and women with addictions are more likely to overdose or inflict harm to their bodies, and procuring the help of a professional treatment team will promote lasting recovery.

 When taken long term or used recreationally to achieve a high, Ambien has a potential for medical misuse.
-Withdrawals from Ambien can occur when a man or woman suddenly ceases using the drug after continued use.
-Since Ambien is not intended for long-term use, it is often abused by those who become addicted to it.
+Withdrawals can occur when a man or woman suddenly ceases using the drug after continued use.
+Since it is not intended for long-term use, it is often abused by those who become addicted to it.
 The severity of symptoms experienced from Ambien withdrawal is dependent on the dosage and length of time it has been abused.
-Ambien withdrawal effects can include the following:
+Withdrawal effects can include the following:

 - Stomach cramps